eastgenomics/RD_requests/DI-435/README.md

 - A CSV of all validation samples found (`{outfile_prefix}_validation_samples.csv`)

 How the script works:
-1. Finds all DNAnexus projects with suffix `--assay` and between `--start` and `--end` dates (if provided).
+1. Finds all DNAnexus projects with suffix `--assay`.
-2. Finds the related GRCh37 project for each of these projects and reads in all of the QC status files into one merged dataframe.
+2. Finds the related GRCh37 project (and between `--start` and `--end` dates, if provided) for each of these projects and reads in all of the QC status files into one merged dataframe.
 If multiple QC status files exist in a project, the one created last is used.
 3. Finds all raw VCFs in each of the DNAnexus projects.
 4. Splits these VCFs into a list of validation (including control) samples and non-validation samples based on naming conventions
 5. Removes any samples which are duplicates or any which failed QC at any time based on information within the QC status files.